dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-06-09-big-batches-reality-distortion.md

 Reducing the batch size (= reducing the inventory) helps a lot with limiting the amount of failure, which limits the amount of distortion of the results that the system is incentivized for.
 And this in turn brings more clarity to reality and learnings that come with it.

 To sum it up: Distortion of the results is most often proportional to the size of the batches.
 So, if you see a tendency for a system to distort the results, check the size of the batches.
-When there are too many successful experiments also check the size of the batches, since the system might not be incentivizing for being honest about the results.
-Too many successful experiments might be an indication of a big batches.

 You never thought that these two could be related?
 Neither did I 🙂